The Sleep Disorders Center at Heywood Hospital

 Our sleep studies include digital audio and video recordings to monitor for movement disorders during sleep.

 Extensive information is collected during a sleep test; therefore it may take a few weeks to get a final report.
 Your sleep physician will receive a preliminary report the morning after your test and you will receive your results at the time of a follow-up visit.
-Call your sleep physician’s office to make a follow-up appointment after you have had your sleep study if one has not been scheduled.
+Call your physician’s office to make a follow-up appointment after you have had your sleep study if one has not been scheduled.

 What happens after a sleep study?

 Diagnosing and treating sleep disorders involves more than sleep testing.
-Your sleep physician, psychologist and/or dentist will work with you to develop a treatment plan, which includes follow-up appointments to monitor your progress and address problems.
-For people diagnosed with obstructive sleep apnea, treatment may also include a close working relationship between you, a homecare company and your sleep physician.
-Your sleep physician will send results of your evaluation, test results and follow-up to your primary care physician.
+Your physician, psychologist and/or dentist will work with you to develop a treatment plan, which includes follow-up appointments to monitor your progress and address problems.
+For people diagnosed with obstructive sleep apnea, treatment may also include a close working relationship between you, a homecare company and your physician.
+The sleep physician will send results of your evaluation, test results and follow-up to your primary care physician.
 We will also work with your other health care providers to help you reach the best possible outcomes.

 What is sleep apnea?